Generating object files

-Similar to Fig. 23 of previous chapter, but this chapter emit binary obj instruction as Fig. 31.
+Similar to Fig. 23 from the previous chapter Backend structure, but this chapter focuses on emitting binary object instructions as shown in Fig. 31.

 bin$ pwd